opentok/opentok-reconnection/README.md

 >    steps in your code/architecture implementation to handle this?
 Do you take
 >    certain steps in your product/user experience to account for session disconnections?

-2. A developer preview API key and secret would then be provided to your given contact email.
-You will use this API key with your choice of an OpenTok client-side SDK and a [server-side SDK](https://tokbox.com/developer/sdks/server/).
+2. A developer preview API key and secret would be provided to your contact email.
+You will use this API key to evaluate and test the automatic reconnections feature.

 3. For the purposes of this developer preview, you will need to use one of the developer preview versions of the client-side SDK provided below: